evmos/evmos/docs/protocol/proto-docs.md

 <a name="evmos.erc20.v1.TokenPair"></a>

 ### TokenPair
-TokenPair defines an instance that records pairing consisting of a Cosmos native Coin and an ERC20 token address.
+TokenPair defines an instance that records a pairing consisting of a native Cosmos Coin and an ERC20 token address.

 | Field | Type | Label | Description |